andr2k/tlsify/README.md

 This is designed to be used for development purposes ONLY, allowing you to create and manage self-signed certificates easily.
 It uses a Caddy server Docker container with a self-signed CA certificate, so there is no magic.

 The idea is simple: a reverse proxy that serves your sites over HTTPS using a self-signed certificate.
-This way, you can test your sites in a secure environment without the need for a public domain or an externally issued SSL certificate.
+This way, you can test your sites in a secure environment without the need for a public domain or an externally issued certificate.

 ```mermaid
 flowchart LR